SotirisEmmanouil/Page-Replacement-Algorithms/README.md

   </ul>

  They are all implemented in their own respective methods.
 The methods take in a page reference string as a paremeter and then compute the number of page faults for each algorithm.
-A side by side comparison is printed comaparing the page faults between all algorithms
+A side by side comparison is printed comparing the page   faults between all the algorithms

 ## Deliverables: